Sample plan

 Tips

-- · Use Grab (the local Uber) instead of street taxis — no bargaining, no scams
+- · Use Grab (the local Uber) instead of street taxis — no bargaining, no scams, transparent pricing

 - · Always carry small bills (20s and 50s) — vendors hate breaking 1000s